 Automatic procedures are meant to run regardless of whether the user to whom the corresponding station belongs ever signs on after the procedure is written.
 Mail in the system is routed through a host control node.
 The sending station sends a message to the host consisting of the contents of the form tuple and the name of the station which is to receive the mail.
-The host then stores the form, updates the receiving station's mail tray and sends a message to the recipient's station.
+The host then stores the form, updates the receiving station's mail tray and sends a message to the receipient's station.
 At the recipient's station machine, the interpreting process is started.
-It communicates with the host, asking for images of each new form in the recipient's mailtray.
+It communicates with the host, asking for images of each new form in the recipient's mail-tray.
 The interpreter maintains files of form images for each form available for automatic processing.
 It deletes the images when the forms have been processed either automatically or by the user.
+The images are copies of the contents of each form for use by the interpreter alone, and are stored just as forms are stored.
+The user, however, has no access to the images as forms.
+They may not be modified, shipped away, or otherwise manipulated.
+They are not properly forms or copies of forms, but merely images of forms.